Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Quantum gauge dynamics

 We emphasized in \Cref{Subsec:N=1renorm}, perturbative quantum corrections in supersymmetric $4d$ QFTs can only generate D-terms, not F-terms.
 Consequently, the renormalization of any coupling in the superpotential can be expressed through the renormalization of chiral superfields.
 Additionally, gauge invariance ensures that the term $gV$ (where $V$ is any vector superfield and $g$ the corresponding gauge coupling) does not renormalize.
 In an $\mathcal N=2$ Lagrangian gauge theory, the renormalizations of the $\mathcal N=1$ vector and chiral superfields belonging to the same $\mathcal N=2$ vector superfield must be identical, and similarly, for the chiral and antichiral superfields in the same hypermultiplet.
 The superpotential term $\sqrt{2}g\widetilde{Q}\Phi Q$ imposed by $\mathrm{SU}(2)_R$-invariance further implies that the chiral superfields in hypermultiplets do not renormalize.
-As a result: \begin{proposition} The hyperkähler metric on the Higgs branch is tree-level exact. \end{proposition} In contrast, there is no reason the special Kähler metric on the Coulomb branch should not receive quantum corrections, and, in general, it does.
+As a result: \begin{proposition} The hyperkähler metric on the Higgs branch is tree-level exact. \end{proposition}

+In contrast, the special Kähler metric on the Coulomb branch can, and in general does, receive quantum corrections.

-$\mathcal N=2$ SYM theories being special cases of $\mathcal N=1$ ones, the holomorphic gauge coupling of any $\mathcal N=2$ SYM theory with compact simple gauge group is perturbatively exact at one-loop:
+Since $\mathcal N=2$ SYM theories are special cases of $\mathcal N=1$ theories, the holomorphic gauge coupling of any $\mathcal N=2$ SYM theory with compact simple gauge group is perturbatively exact at one-loop:

 with $b_1=3C(\mathrm{Adj})-n_\chi I(R_\chi)$ the one-loop renormalization coefficient as in \Cref{Eq:0renN=1}.
 The (scale-independent) holomorphic dynamical scale reads:

 In $\mathcal N=2$ theories, each $\mathcal N=1$ vector superfield is paired with a chiral superfield in the adjoint representation.
 Therefore, the expression of $b_1$ simplifies to: